kzhao1228/pystage_apt/README.rst

 Success: Stage Z812 is detected and a controller with serial number 83844171 is connected via port /dev/ttyUSB0

 Once you see the success messages like these, congratulations, the controllers along with the stages are 'constructed' and are ready to be manipulated through recognised commands!
+Ta-da!

 >>> s1 = s[1]
 >>> s2 = s[0]